esteinig/melioidosis/README.md

    - trim bases from start and end of reads that do not match k-mers from reference chromosomes (B03.fasta)
    - split reads when x consequent bases fail to match a k-mer in the reference (250)
 3. Filtered reads were then mapped against B03 reference chromosomes with miniasm2 (map10k).
-4. Depth of coverage was assessed and plotted using samtools and custom scripts.
+4. Depth of coverage and basic alignment statistics were assessed and samtools.
 5. Alignment read identity was extracted with Ryan's script distributed with Filtlong, which uses a strict definition of read identity:

 > All bases are considered and unaligned bases are assigned an identity of 0.
 So if a read had half of its bases align with an identity of 90% and the other half is unaligned, then the read's final identity would be 45%.

-6. Read identity and length were then plotted in joint plots.
-7. NanoPlot was used before and after filtering to assess basic read statistics and plot read quality vs. read length.
+6. NanoPlot was used before and after filtering to assess basic read statistics.

 *38k reads, 0.5 Gbp, median length 10842 bp*